 - Possession of Bachelor’s degree from an accredited college/university according to the Council for Higher Education Accreditation (CHEA) or four (4) years relevant experience in lieu of degree.
 Foreign degrees must be evaluated for U.S. equivalency

-- Experience in performing experimental procedures
+- Experience in designing and performing PCR experiments

 - Ability to obtain and maintain a security clearance

 Candidates with these desired skills will be given preferential consideration:

 - Gene editing (Zinc finger nucleases, TALENs, or CRISPR technologies)

 - Illumina sequencing – preparing DNA sequencing libraries